jakobnissen/jakobnissen.github.io/posts/latency.md

 Before Julia 1.5, reducing latency was not a top priority for the core developers.
 Of course, as a major usability problem experienced by daily users, latency _did_ receive some attention, and latency-reducing PRs were made.

-But back before v1.5, there were other priorities for the developers.
+But back before v1.5, there were other priorities.
 Pre v1.0, focus was obviously on getting the semantics and API of the language right, since that would be set in stone with the release of 1.0.
 After 1.0, attention turned towards areas of the language where it was deemed that not fleshing them out quickly could cause long-term problems for the language.
 For example, the package manager needed to support federated package registries and move away from relying on GitHub, and Julia's multithreading API had to be established.